FritzVentura/cheatsheets/CHEATSHEET-TERMINAL-GIT-NPM.md

 ## STEP FIVE
 5. create a repo on your own github and push your local repo online
 - after you've git add'ed and git commit'ed you should -->
 - ` git remote add origin https://github.com/YourProfileName/repoName.git `
 - ` git push -u origin master `
+NB After this procedure - you only have to write ` git push ` in the command to push your repo online